Public Forum Curriculum

 NDF prioritizes skill based activities

-The students will research, write cases, and develop strategies to debate a simulated Public Forum Debate resolution and compete in a full tournament at the end of the institute.
+The students will research, write cases, and develop strategies to debate a potential NSDA Public Forum Debate resolution and compete in a full tournament at the end of the institute.
 Students will work on case revisions, participate in several practice debates and refine their skills with the best coaches and former debaters in the country.
 We aim to help students build the confidence they need to stand toe to toe with the best debaters in the county and to provide students with skills that will extend beyond their debate rounds.

 Each student leaves the National Debate Forum with at least sixteen full debates.
 Additionally, many labs hold mini or extemporaneous debates within small groups.
 These debates can range from small subsets of the topic or potential 2019-2020 topic areas.

 We build our staff around your needs.
 By hiring the best first year outs in the country and the best teachers in the country, we have your needs covered from coast-to-coast.
 Their experiences will help you debate in every circuit in front of every judge.